soniawmeyer/WanderChat/README.md

-# WanderChat Project README
+# WanderChat

 This GitHub is a subset of the work presented in this master's thesis project:

-S. Meyer, A. Ren, S. Singh, B. Tam, and C. Ton, "A Comparison of LLM Chat Bot Implementation Methods with Travel Use Case," Project report, Department of Applied Data Science, San Jose State University, San Jose, CA, USA, May 8, 2024.
+> S. Meyer, A. Ren, S. Singh, B. Tam, and C. Ton, "A Comparison of LLM Chat Bot Implementation Methods with Travel Use Case," Project report, Department of Applied Data Science, San Jose State University, San Jose, CA, USA, May 8, 2024.

-The original group that conducted this research is Sonia Meyer, Angel Ren, Shreya Singh, Bertha Tam, and Christopher Ton.
+The original group that conducted this research is [Sonia Meyer](https://github.com/soniawmeyer), Angel Ren, [Shreya Singh](https://github.com/shreyadeep01), [Bertha Tam](https://github.com/beraaht), and [Christopher Ton](https://github.com/chriztopherton).
 Two of us, Sonia Meyer and Shreya Singh, decided to pursue publishing a smaller more focused subset of our research and project, focusing only on model comparisons and including this GitHub, however, all contributed to this work through the original research.

 ## Introduction